alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-essential-guide.md

 ### 5. Response Codes

-NGINX logs the [HTTP response code](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes) returned for each request, and this can be a rich source of information about the health of both NGINX and your upstream servers.
+Nginx logs the [HTTP response code](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes) returned for each request, and this can be a rich source of information about the health of both nginx and your upstream servers.

-  * **Monitor** the NGINX access logs for the relative distribution of 2xx/3xx/4xx/5xx response codes.
+  * **Monitor** the nginx access logs for the relative distribution of 2xx/3xx/4xx/5xx response codes.
 Use this distribution to determine the typical fraction of 4xx and 5xx responses served by your site.
   * **Set an alert** if the fraction of 5xx responses rises above a fixed threshold.
 The appropriate threshold is very depending on the nature of your site, so you'll have to look at historical data to set an appropriate threshold.
 Use the techniques in [How to Set Alerts](how-to-set-alerts.md); in particular: start with a relatively tight threshold, adjust the threshold if there are too many false alarms, and consider adding a grace period to ignore brief spikes.
   * **Set an alert** if the fraction of 4xx responses rises above a fixed threshold.
 In theory, a 4xx response is the user's fault, not the fault of your server.
 However, if users are suddenly requesting missing pages, there's a good chance it's due to something you've done (or at least something you'd like to know about.)

 ### 6. Process Open File Handles

-NGINX uses a system [file descriptor](http://en.wikipedia.org/wiki/File_descriptor) for each connection it handles - one for each client and one for each upstream connection.
+Nginx uses a system [file descriptor](http://en.wikipedia.org/wiki/File_descriptor) for each connection it handles - one for each client and one for each upstream connection.
 The number of simultaneous connections, therefore, cannot exceed the system's limit on open files.
-When there are no more file handles available, NGINX drop new connection requests.
+When there are no more file handles available, nginx drop new connection requests.

 The maximum number of open files can is defined in several places: